Campus Improvement Plan

 Strategy 1: Continue utilizing our Campus Safety Committee, composed of a cross section of stakeholders, to look at matters related to campus safety.
 We will continue with our Deputy Dads.

-Staff Responsible for Monitoring: Admin and SOE Staff
+Staff Responsible for Monitoring: All staff at SOE

 Performance Objective 3 - EMERGENCY OPERATIONS